Dot metacharacter and Quantifiers

 What does greedy mean?

-When you are using the ?
+When you use the ?

 quantifier, how does Ruby decide to match 0